Why Software Architecture Matters in Custom Software Development

 The projects that succeed long-term almost always share one trait: someone thought carefully about structure before writing code.
 They made hard decisions early.
 They accepted short-term slowness for long-term velocity.

-That’s what scaling digital excellence actually requires.
+That’s what scaling custom software actually requires.
 Not just better code.
 Better foundations.
+Get the software architecture right, and everything downstream gets cheaper, faster, and less terrifying.

 Frequently Asked Questions